PurdueMechanicalEngineering/me-297-intro-to-data-science/lecture10/continuous-random-variables.md

 ## Questions

-Which of the following experiments can be modeled with a continuous random variables (True/False):
+Which of the following experiments can be modeled with a continuous random variable (True/False):

 + Drawing two cards at random from a well-shuffled deck.
 + Weighing a piece of steel.